Published on January 9, 2025 at 8:00 / Updated on January 22, 2025 at 8:00

 • coughing

-And lastly, other symptoms can also manifest themselves depending on the location of the tuberculosis infection.
+Other symptoms can appear depending on the location of the tuberculosis infection.

 Diagnosis

 Several tests can be used to diagnose tuberculosis.
-The disease can be identified with a simple skin test even when individuals do not present any symptoms.
-The physician can also request an x-ray of the lungs and/or a sample of sputum for lab analysis to determine whether the disease is in an active phase.
+The disease can be identified with a tuberculin skin test (TST) even when individuals do not present any symptoms.
+The skin reaction is verified after the injection of a small amount of tuberculin.
+Tuberculin is a protein derived from tuberculosis bacteria.
+It can be requested that an X-ray of the lungs or a sample of sputum for lab analysis be made, to determine whether the disease is in an active phase.

 Treatment

 The treatment for tuberculosis generally involves taking a combination of antibiotics for several months.
-If the person in question is diagnosed in a latent phase (when there are no symptoms), treatment may be shorter.
-It is extremely important to follow both the physician's and the pharmacist's orders to the letter and to see the treatment through to the end even though symptoms have diminished or disappeared.
-The reason for this is that there may still be bacteria present and they could very well build resistance to the medications, making them all the more difficult to eliminate afterwards.
-The disease is no longer contagious after 2 to 3 weeks of treatment.
+If the disease is diagnosed in a latent phase (when there are no symptoms), treatment may be shorter.
+It is extremely important to follow your health care professional's orders by the book and to see the treatment through to the end.
+Even though symptoms have diminished or disappeared, there may still be bacteria present and they could build resistance to the medications.
+This would make them more difficult to eliminate afterwards.
+The disease is no longer contagious after several weeks of treatment.

 For more information: